Edo raises $12 million for real-time analytics on TV ads

 The New York startup delivers insights into the effectiveness of TV ads in driving the types of consumer engagement most closely tied to purchase activity.
 By measuring each national linear TV ad airing’s granular impact on consumer intent and amassing a database of over 47 million precisely measured TV ad airings over the past 3.5 years, Edo offers marketers real-time clarity about their TV campaign’s creative and media performance.
 It also offers competitive intelligence.

-The capital will enable Edo to scale up its national sales and analytical coverage, technical talent and new product development, with a focus on building new data sets to reveal actual consumer intent across live and non-live TV ads.
+The capital will enable Edo to scale up its national sales and analytical coverage, technical talent, and new product development, with a focus on building new datasets to reveal actual consumer intent across live and non-live TV ads.

-Currently, EDO works with media and TV advertising companies, including ESPN, Turner, NBCUniversal, Warner Bros., Lionsgate and Paramount.
+Currently, EDO works with media and TV advertising companies, including ESPN, Turner, NBCUniversal, Warner Bros., Lionsgate, and Paramount.
 The idea is to give marketers the predictive confidence to make critical decisions about planning and optimizing their TV buys.
 It also gives ad sellers a syndicated set of engagement metrics, reporting tools, and APIs for advanced advertising platforms.

-Edo got its start in 2015 after Norton met Daniel Nadler and invested in Nadler’s first company, Kensho Technologies, which he had started while getting his doctorate at Harvard.
+Edo got its start in 2015 after Norton met Daniel Nadler and invested in Nadler’s first company, Kensho Technologies, which Nadler had started while getting his doctorate at Harvard.

 Building machine learning systems for the U.S. intelligence community and large financial institutions, Kensho attracted the six largest global banks as investors and clients before S&P Global purchased it earlier this year for over $700 million.